 Meditation training is support and guidance for your meditation practice.
 It is conversation about meditation specific to you, along with instruction to specifically benefit your practice.
-We will explore your reasons for seeking meditation, the practices that suit your goals, your lifestyle, your habits, your body, the various approaches to meditation and meditation traditions that you may be drawn toward or may with to learn about.
+We will explore your reasons for seeking meditation, the practices that suit your goals, your lifestyle, your habits, your body, the various approaches to meditation and meditation traditions that you may be drawn toward or may wish to learn about.

 There are so many ways to meditate that truly increase your health, your emotional balance, your peace of mind..as well as opening you up to sensing your world more clearly, being able to listen to your intuition..as well as simply being present and dropping all goals, all ideas, for the unfolding of your life.
 Many points of view..many techniques of posture, breath, mantra..etc.

 If you are wanting to engage in private meditation training, please do write to me, or call, and we can discuss the process together.
 Thank you.

 And please read on for more information and for a simple beginners practice that is wonderful!

 Meditation practices have a filtration action, a clarifying action, not only on our brain activity, but on our physiology, our cell structure and biological communication… and ultimately on our sense of ‘heart.’
 This is the deep heart: the heart of emotions and the energetic spiritual heart that radiates..
 The heart of the heart of the heart of your being..
 This is where the journey of meditation leads you, over and over again.. as often as you need.